Pablo18011/Vector/README.md

 I started with the Flite Test Goblin plans for the wing, I printed them out and used “Spray & Stick” temporary glue to mount to a piece of 3mm Correx sheet.
 I cut this out as a one-piece wing.
 I modified the spars and assembled the wing with CA glue, similar to the Flite Test build video.
 I then designed and built a fuselage out of 3mm Correx.
 I did some test flights and after many crashes!
 I worked out the C G for my plane.
-I then used  [“Design Spark Mechanical”](https://www.rs-online.com/designspark/mechanical-software)free CAD software and plotted the build.
+I then used  [“Design Spark Mechanical”](https://www.rs-online.com/designspark/mechanical-software) free CAD software and plotted the build.
 I then used DSM to improve and refine my design, rebuilding the fuselage.
 I posted YouTube videos of the build process here.

 # Motivation